International Tom Hanks Day

 Colin and Vanessa Smith invited their friends for a special ‘Pimms & Puds’ garden party and raised over £815 for Lifeline Energy.
 Vanessa served the classic British summer drink Pimms alongside a selection of desserts or ‘puddings’.
 Each guest completed a Gift Aid declaration allowing us to claim an extra 28% of their donation making the total over £1000.
 In one afternoon Colin and Vanessa did something that could change the lives of hundreds of children through distance education.

 Our vital partner in the Coffee Lifeline project, Peter Kettler, teamed up with George Krug, owner of Ancora Coffee Roasters to present informal Coffee Lifeline talks in a number of Ancora’s coffeehouses in the US.
-The company donated $1 for every pound sold of speciality coffee from Rwanda’s Southern highlands to the farmer-focused Coffee Lifeline project.
+The company donated $1 for every pound sold of specialty coffee from Rwanda’s Southern highlands to the farmer-focused Coffee Lifeline project.

 Ancora created a poster to promote the events in their coffeehouses and also invited their network of wholesale customers.
 Getting a story in the local newspaper was also excellent publicity.
 One evening 75 people squeezed into an Ancora coffeehouse to hear Peter tell the story of Coffee Lifeline.
-To date Ancora has donated almost $5,000 and continues to support coffee farmers in Rwanda.
+To date, Ancora has donated almost $5,000 and continues to support coffee farmers in Rwanda.